na-na-hi/renget/archive/elysianrealm.md

 Time | Sigil
 ------ | ------
-Start | Burden/ It Will Be Written
+Start | Pseudo Miracle / Falling in Past Light
-1st Shop | Light as a Bodhi Leaf / It Will Be Written 16F | Heavy as a Million Lives / Dreamful Gold
+1st Shop | Light as a Bodhi Leaf / Falling in Past Light 16F | Heavy as a Million Lives / Dreamful Gold

 ##->Ego Signets<-